openx/mobile-android-sdk-doc/info/android-sdk-self-test.md

 debugging proxy](#using-charles-web-proxy) such as Charles Web Proxy.
 You may need to provide logs to OpenX.

-General Testing Requirements
+General testing requirements
 ----------------------------------------

 Please make sure that you:

 -   Have a good communications connection on the device, such as reliable wireless network signal.
-If you can't reproduce the problem, it could be a communications issue.
+If you can\'t reproduce the problem, it could be a communications issue.
 -   Have a valid user agent if you are expecting live ads through the OpenX Ad Exchange.
 Testing with a real device that does not have ad